 Activities and Publications

-VIP-Lab aims to improve the efficiency of Public Administrations and to enhance public institutions, actively involving their stakeholders (citizens, companies, associations, etc.).
+The Local Government LAB aims to improve the efficiency of Local Administrations (Municipalities, Regional Governments, and so on) and to enhance public institutions, actively involving their stakeholders (citizens, companies, associations, etc.).

 For that purpose we assess performance, transparency and integrity of PAs and we do it through a scientific model, created by Fondazione Etica: the Public Rating.